zml

 bazel run -c opt //llama:Llama-3.2-1B-Instruct

-bazel run -c opt //llama:Llama-3.2-1B-Instruct -- --prompt="Once upon a time,"
+bazel run -c opt //llama:Llama-3.2-1B-Instruct -- --prompt="What is the capital of France?"

-For a larger 3.2 model, you can also try Llama-3.2-3B-Instruct.
+For a larger 3.2 model, you can also try Llama-3.2-3B-Instruct

 You can compile models for accelerator runtimes by appending one or more of the following arguments to the command line when compiling / running a model: